Pompeo: Saudis Are Definitely Trying to Commit Fewer Mass Murders in Yemen

 For these reasons and others, a bipartisan coalition in Congress has called on the Trump administration to withdraw its support for the Saudi campaign (which could scarcely exist without our government’s decision to supply Riyadh with planes, bombs, intelligence, and midair refueling services).
 Those legislators successfully inserted a provision into this year’s defense spending bill that would have barred the U.S. from refueling Saudi jets conducting bombing campaigns in Yemen — unless Secretary of State Mike Pompeo certified by September 12 that Saudi Arabia and the United Arab Emirates were taking meaningful steps to reduce civilian casualties, increase humanitarian aid, and negotiate a resolution to the conflict in Yemen.

-On Wednesday, Pompeo did just that — ensuring Congress that the Saudis were really, truly committed to trying their very best to massacre somewhat fewer children in Yemen.
+On Wednesday, Pompeo did just that — assuring Congress that the Saudis were really, truly committed to trying their very best to massacre somewhat fewer children in Yemen.
 Defense Secretary James Mattis endorsed Pompeo’s conclusion, saying, “The Saudi-led coalition’s commitment is reflected in their support for these U.N.-led efforts … Alongside the Department of State we are actively engaged with Mr. Martin Griffiths, the U.N. special envoy, to achieve a negotiated end to this fighting.”

 The United Nations director of Human Rights Watch, Louis Charbonneau, called the U.S. certification “ridiculous” in an interview with NBC News.
 “There is no indication that the coalition has been really trying to improve things.
 Citizens continue to be taking the brunt of the attacks; civilian infrastructure, hospitals, schools, continue to be hit.”